Found in 30 Collections and/or Records:

 This collection contains manuscripts, cover art, correspondence, drafts, critiques, fliers.
 Much of the material relates to two works by McCombs, Territories and Habit of Fire.
 The material dates from 1989-2008.
 There is also a small file for the reading series Kensington Row Bookshop which McCombs runs.

 This collection contains programs, correspondence, articles and other miscellanies amassed by D.C. poet Kim Roberts pertaining to over 250 Washington D.C. poets.

 This collection contains documents from Kwame Alexander and his two publishing companies - BlackWords Press and Alexander Publishing Group.
-The collection ranges in dates from 1990 until 2007.
+This collection also contians Kwame Alexander's website, added in 2023.
+The collection ranges in dates from 1990 until 2023.